-The current term of the Management Agreement will expire on September 29, 2021 and is automatically renewed for successive one-year terms on each anniversary thereafter; provided, however, that either we, under the certain limited circumstances described above that would require us to pay the fee described above, or the Management agreement Agreement annually upon 180 days prior notice.
+The term of the Management Agreement was automatically renewed for a successive one-year term on September 29, 2021 and will automatically renew on each anniversary thereafter; provided, however, that either we, under the certain limited circumstances described above that would require us to pay the fee described above, or the Manager may terminate the Management Agreement annually upon 180 days prior notice.
 If the Management Agreement is terminated and no suitable replacement is found to manage us, we may not be able to continue to execute our business plan.